HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 Start by [creating an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) following the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) steps.

-!!! info
+!!! attention "Tip"
-    Tip: If you want to secure the data stored in the S3 bucket at rest, you can [set up default server-side encryption for Amazon [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html) by following the steps in the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
+    If you want to secure the data stored in the S3 bucket at rest, you can set up default server-side encryption for Amazon [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html) by following the steps in the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).

 ### Configure the S3 bucket

 After you create an S3 bucket, set up the necessary Identity and Access Management (IAM) permissions to grant Label Studio Enterprise access to your bucket.
-There are four ways that you can manage access to your S3 bucket:
+Use one of the following ways to manage access to your S3 bucket:
 - Set up an **IAM role** with an OIDC provider (**recommended**).
 - Use **access keys**.
 - Set up an **IAM role** without an OIDC provider.